sybrew/the-seo-framework/readme.txt

 	-> can this even be done?
 		-> Or, should we set a "default"?
 		-> Will this cause problems when deleting a post?
 Does TSF even invoke anything then, or does WP handle everything?

-TODO remove all references to pinging in readme/docs.
-	- notify / ping / tell

 **For everyone**